ProgramComputer/plugin-XDCC/README.md

 - [x] XDCC STOP
 - [x] XDCC HELP
 - [x] XDCC SEARCH
+## Contributions
+Currently, only a few commands are supported.
+Any contributions to extend functionality are welcome.

 ## License
 [ Licensed under the MIT License](LICENSE).